gravitational/gravity/docs/6.x/cluster.md

 ## Gravity Tool

+`gravity` is the CLI command available on every cluster node.
+Use it to perform high level cluster administration tasks such as adding or removing nodes, upgrading, etc.

-Gravity is the tool used to manage the cluster.
-Gravity is only available inside the cluster so you have to `tsh ssh` into the cluster to execute `gravity` commands.
-You can read more about `tsh` in the [remote management](/manage/) section.
+`gravity` is only available on the cluster nodes, users must remotely connect to it via `tsh` command first.
+To learn more about `tsh`, consult the [remote management](/manage/) section.

 The `gravity` commands allows you to: